ChurchSafety Logo and homepage linkPencil

 Safety in Churches and Places of Worship

-Churches and Places of Worship vary in size from small to very large, from a single room to a large building with many rooms.
+Churches and Places of Worship vary in size from small to very large, from a single room to a large building with many rooms on numerous floor levels.
 The people that use the premises could be very young, very old, disabled or have other needs that need to be taken into consideration.
-Every situation is different and the needs of every congregation vary.
+Every situation is different and the needs of every congregation vary - this is why each Risk Assessment will be different to another one.

 The following is a guideline on how to start in your own Church or Place of Worship:

 Bullet pointStart by planning.
+Think about what needs to be done, from creating a Policy, to doing the various Risk Assessments and then implementing any measures that are needed.
 Decide how much time you have and who will be involved.
 Don't let this stage take too much time, however, as you need to start on the important work as soon as possible.

 Bullet pointConsider setting up some kind of committee.
-This would usually be about six people who should reflect the mix of people and activities in your Church or Place of Worship.
+This would usually be about six to eight people who should reflect the mix of people and activities in your Church or Place of Worship.
+It is best to find people with experience, perhaps from their work situation, or people who bring specific skills or understanding to the group.
+The committee is not necessarily a committee of people who will do everything, but can be a group of people who can be consulted with about safety matters.

 Bullet pointDo an initial audit.
-Look for the various issues in your Church or Place of Worship, again writing them down.
+Look for the various safety issues and concerns in your Church or Place of Worship, again writing them down as a reference for later.
 Most of the issues you will already know about - you might also know how to fix them instantly, even if only as a temporary measure.
-A self-assessment audit questionnaire form is available as a download to Members.
+A self-assessment audit questionnaire form is available as a download to Members to help with this process.

-Bullet pointEnsure you have the basic equipment in place.
+Bullet pointEnsure you have the basic safety equipment in place.
 Please see the list below.

-Bullet pointDo a more thorough and complete Risk Assessment.
-Additional forms and resources are available as downloads to Members.
+Bullet pointDo a more detailed and complete Risk Assessment.
+Additional forms and resources are available as downloads to Members to help with this.

 Bullet pointStart writing a Health and Safety Policy.
 A starter document is available as a download to Members.

-Bullet pointDiscuss any issues with others who use the building - from members of your congregation who might lead a group (such as a choirmaster) or people from outside groups that use the building.
+Bullet pointDiscuss any safety concerns with others who use the building - from members of your congregation who might lead a group (such as a choirmaster or worship leader) and include people from outside groups that use the building (such as a mums-and-tots group who hire the premises every week).
 Let them know what you are doing and ask them if they have any issues they would like to see addressed.

 Bullet pointWork through the topics listed on the Information section of the this Website one by one.
-This will need some additional Risk Assessments.
+This will need some additional Risk Assessments or others might need to be revisited.
 Make any changes to the Policy that are necessary as you work through this stage and consider any additional training needs (such as a first aid course).

 Bullet pointRepeat the Risk Assessment process and continue reviewing your Health and Safety procedures.
+You'll be surprised how much you have learned after just 6 months or so reading about Health and Safety, and putting things into place, that mean your revised Risk Assessment will be even better.
 Ensure you keep doing the audit reviews and continue improving Health and Safety.
 Keep up-to-date with new regulations and guidelines.

-Bullet pointWrite as much as you can down.
-In some situations, it might not be a legal requirement to have written Risk Assessments and a written Policy but.
+Bullet pointWrite things down as you carry on for future reference, although there is no need to rely on paperwork for everything.
+In some situations, it might not be a legal requirement to have written Risk Assessments and a written Policy.
 However, It is useful to have these documents in writing for reference or if an inspector should call as you can prove that you are moving in the right direction, even if you are not doing everything quite yet.
+A diary can be used as a simple logbook.

 Initial Audit